-- 4.2.1 The latest available METAR, SPECI and TAF, and valid SIGMET and AIRMET should be used for uplink to aircraft in flight. - 4.2.2 TAF included in the D-VOLMET should be amended as necessary to ensure that a forecast, when made available for uplink to aircraft in flight, reflects the latest opinion of the aerodrome meteorological office concerned. - 4.2.3 If no SIGMET message is valid for an FIR, an indication of "NIL SIGMET" should be included in the D-VOLMET.
+4.2.1 It is recommended that The latest available METAR, SPECI and TAF, and valid SIGMET and AIRMET should be used for uplink to aircraft in flight.

+4.2.2 It is recommended that TAF included in the D-VOLMET should be amended as necessary to ensure that a forecast, when made available for uplink to aircraft in flight, reflects the latest opinion of the aerodrome meteorological office concerned.

+4.2.3 It is recommended that If no SIGMET message is valid for an FIR, an indication of "NIL SIGMET" should be included in the D-VOLMET.

-Format of information to be available for D-VOLMET 4.3
+4.3 Format of information to be available for D-VOLMET

-The content and format of reports, forecasts and SIGMET and AIRMET information included in D-VOLMET shall be consistent with the provisions of Chapters 4, 6 and 7 of this SD.
+The content and format of reports, forecasts and SIGMET and AIRMET information included in D-VOLMET shall be consistent with the provisions of Chapters 4, 6 and 7 of this Annex.